-- Serve (temporary assignment) as a Section Coordinator if assigned by the EOC Director. - Assist in shift change issues.
+- Serve as a Section Coordinator if assigned by the EOC Director. - Assist in shift change issues.

-- □ Notify the Los Angeles County Operational Area via OARRS of an EOC Activation or deactivation. - □ Coordinate with the Agency Liaison to ensure that appropriate cities and agencies have been notified of the District's EOC activation.
+- □ Notify the Los Angeles County Operational Area and the City of Los Angeles Emergency Management Department duty officers via email of an EOC activation or deactivation. - □ Notify identified District senior staff of EOC activation and deactivation. - Coordinate with the Agency Liaison to ensure that appropriate cities and agencies have been notified of the District's EOC activation.